GLBRC/sppIDer/README.md

 sppIDer.py is the main wrapper that calls established bioinformatic tools and custom scripts.
 This pipeline needs a combination reference genome and one or more short read (fastq) files.

 _The sppIDer docker image is a self-contained platform capable of executing its pipeline without requiring cumbersome managment and installation of prerequisite tools._

+_Changes to this source repo are automatically built into an updated docker image, available from docker hub at [glbrc/sppider](https://hub.docker.com/r/glbrc/sppider/)._

 ### Getting Started